 - Cool & Serve: Set the cake pan on a cooling rack and allow it to cool completely before turning it out of the pan.
-Serve plain, dusted with powdered sugar, with a powdered sugar glaze, or with whipped cream.
+Serve plain, dusted with powdered sugar, with a powdered sugar glaze, or frosted as a layer cake!

 - Store cooled cake covered at room temperature for up to 4 days.